Dirac4pi/TRESC/readme.md

 differ negligibly from the Gaussian program.
-* Kohn-Sham grid-based integration are based on Becke's fuzzy partitioning, the exchange-correlation energy and the partial derivative terms of the exchange-correlation potential are obtained by external library libxc.
+* Kohn-Sham grid-based integration are based on Becke's fuzzy partitioning, the exchange-correlation energy and the partial derivative terms of the exchange-correlation potential are obtained by external library Libxc.
 * Support for density functional calculation: LDA functionals, GGA functionals and hybrid functionals, the results of non-relativistic calculation differ negligibly from the Gaussian program